Sharp microlocal Kakeya--Nikodym estimates for eigenfunctions with applications: Introduction

 so that each $E_\Sigma f_{\Box_{\vec s}}$ is microlocalized to a rectangular box in physical space of dimensions

-Since in this case all wave-packets propagate along straight lines, there is no ambiguity in this definition.
-We then define the anisotropic microlocal Kakeya--Nikodym norm to be the supremum over all $L^2$ averages of such anisotropic wave-packets:
+Since in this case all wave packets propagate along straight lines, there is no ambiguity in this definition.
+We then define the anisotropic microlocal Kakeya--Nikodym norm to be the supremum over all $L^2$ averages of such anisotropic packets: